has been making POTS and other Contemporary Ceramics for many years, and she is a Selected Member of the Craft Potters Association, UK.

-Directly below are some recent pieces, in both stoneware, and porcelain.
+Directly below are images of some recent ceramics, in both stoneware and porcelain.

 If you take a ball of clay, insert your thumb, and use your other fingers as support, you may ‘pinch’ out a wide variety of hollow forms.

 Humans have been making pots like this for thousands of years.
 I’ve been doing this for ages too.

 I’ve only started using black clay very recently and think it suits these ‘rock inspired’ vessels very well.